ddmaness/notes-ydkjs/notes/types.md

 **Name two array like values and describe how to convert them into true arrays**

 **Why does negative zero exist in JS and how is it handled?**

+**What new es6 only method catches special equalities like NaN and -0?**

+**what operator allows you to create an undefined value where one did not exist?**

+**What types are assigned by value and what types are assigned by reference?**

+**How an you pass a scalar primitive as a reference?**